LegitKnots/Prox-Kiox/README.md

 You can use either of the three methods to install but the most stable is going to be with wget.

-For the manual install, above defaults to kiosk mode but since the backbone of this is a basic Firefox application, you can remove the --kiost from both commands in the auto run and post install and you'll be able to use it like a normal browser
-If you dont want it to always be full screen you can remove the '--kiosk' from the firefox-esr commands which will let in fun like a normal browser
+After installing, its as simple as running `prox-kiox` in the cli to get it all started.
+We can also add `--kiosk` if we want it to be full screen and feel more immersive.